thegrumpys/odop/client/docs/Help/search.md

 Values of TOL greater than 1.0E-02 may result in searches that are too inaccurate to be used effectively by SEEK, and TRADE.

+ **Notes:**
+ The tweakPrefs execute script (available on the [Action : Execute](/docs/Help/menus.html#ActionExecute) menu) can be used to change a group of settings that collectively work to refine the numeric precision of search result.
+ Specifically, after running this script, the Search process will run longer and expend more effort to refine the results by perhaps an extra significant digit.

+&nbsp;

  [Help](/docs/Help)